 Responsible fashion refers to all the different stakeholders and contexts (including environment and society).
 Other contexts are added to fashion which characterise the sector itself: media; artistic, cultural and territorial; regulatory and institutional; and ethical value.

+Do you think responsible fashion can only exist in bigger financially at ease companies?
 On the contrary, it could be much easier for small-medium companies to implement a 360° responsibility.
 Transparency and traceability, for instance, could be implemented faster with a local manufacturing and knowing very well each single supplier.
 The more stretched is the supply chain, the longer it will take.
+The link with the local territory is much stronger if the company has just one headquarter in the same territory and long term contracts and agreements with the same people.

+What would be the impact of applying sustainable fashion guidelines in the industry on costs if retailers, buyers, customers and suppliers applied them?
 The good thing of responsibility is that it is a journey and not a final objective.
 This implies that the responsibility practices can be modular, incremental and customized.
 For example the costs of making the stores more eco-sustainable could go from low, by renewing the lighting with led lamps, to higher, by acquiring a LEED certification.
 Same thing can be done in each activity of the value chain.

 After reading, researching and writing about the fashion industry for sometime, an Italian author and blogger determined that it was lacking a managerial model for building and maintaining sustainability in fashion.